Bustan Shoshan, Matsliah – Visitor Guide – Exotic Fruit Experience

 Bustan Shoshan

-Bustan Shoshan in Matsli’ah (near Ramla) offers fun and educational tours where you can pick and taste various fruits, including exotic ones.
-Let’s begin exploring!
+Bustan Shoshan in Matsli’ah (near Ramla) offers fun and educational tours where you can pick and taste various exotic fruits.

 Map

-Bustan Shoshan is located in Ha-Banim Street 87, Matsli’ah.
+Bustan Shoshan is located on Ha-Banim Street 87, Matsli’ah.

 Free parking is available by the entrance.